dennisXZX/web-developer-notes/MongoDB.md

 /usr/local/var/Cellar/mongodb/
 ```

-Now we need to create a folder in `/data/db` (default location) for MongoDB to store data.
+Now we need to create a folder in `/data/db` (default location in the root directory) for MongoDB to store data.

 ```
 // create nested directories using the `-p` flag